ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 [![A tweet from Ólafur Waage, stating "How to break ABI and get away with it.", with a screenshot of the Add and Remove Programs Settings screen showing every Microsoft Redistributable and Update from 2008 to 2022.](/assets/img/2022/03/Ólafur%20Waage%20-%20Break%20ABI%20Tweet.png)](https://twitter.com/olafurw/status/1487092942191878149)

-Silliness aside, it's important to make sure everyone is up to speed on what an "ABI" really is.
+Silliness aside, it is important to make sure everyone is up to speed on what an "ABI" really is.
 Let's look at ABI - this time, from the C side - and what it prevents us from fixing.